bevyengine/bevy-website/content/learn/book/ecs/entities-components/_index.md

 As you might guess, the one-at-a-time component insertion syntax can be both tedious and error-prone as your project grows.
 To get around this, Bevy abstracts these patterns using **bundles**: named and typed collections of components.
-These are implemented by adding the [`Bundle`] trait to a struct; turning each of its fields into a distinct component on your entity when they are inserted.
+These are implemented by implementing the [`Bundle`] trait for a struct; turning each of its fields into a distinct component on your entity when they are inserted.

 Let's try rewriting that code from above.